A video explaining what Infrastructure as Code is and why it has become so important when it comes to operations.

 If you use IaC tools to create an environment and then go and change it manually, you risk having an environment that can't be reproduced easily, because your IaC won't be in sync with your environment.
 So IaC should serve as the canonical source for changes to the environment.
 Having a single method for making changes also allows systems to be audited for compliance reasons.
 Now, what happens if we make a change that breaks something?
 This is where having things in code is even more valuable.
 Because our infrastructure is in code, we can have it under version control.
 Having it versioned, would allow us to roll back to the previous version and run that.

 So in some cases it can provide a rollback mechanism.
 So IaC allows us to specify what our infrastructure should look like, and then make it happen.
 It allows us to create and update environments very quickly once we've written up that code.
 It ensures consistency.
-There are a lot of settings that go along with configuring the network, firewall settings, access control lists, et cetera.
-And the same applies for the rest of the infrastructure.
+There are a lot of settings that go along with configuring the network, firewall settings, access control lists, etc. And the same applies for the rest of the infrastructure.
 Having it all written down in code allows it to be reproduced without mistakes.
 This consistency tends to save money.
 It can reduce the time that we spend diagnosing why something works in one environment and not another, and it can reduce the amount of time it takes to implement changes.
 Hatching an operating system on a hundred servers manually, or even with scripts is a pain, it's not impossible, it's just a pain.

 Having it specified in code, with some sort of IaC tools allows us to patch just the right servers and audit that it happened correctly.
 Using an IaC tool allows operations engineers to roll out security patches with relative ease, and audit all of the systems that were caught and none of them were missed.
 Keeping systems up-to-date can be time consuming without something like this.
 And not keeping systems up-to-date can leave our systems vulnerable to attack.
 Infrastructure as code has become the new normal.
 Manual efforts or collections of random scripts just don't scale well, and end up causing inconsistencies.